sinsedrix/Greyzed/README.md

-# Casper
+# Greyzed

 Greyzed theme for [Ghost](http://github.com/tryghost/ghost/).
-From Casper to Greyzed, work in progress!
+From Greyzed to Greyzed, work in progress!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/sinsedrix/Greyzed/releases) page.

 &nbsp;